Jana likes to grow stuff, exercise, snack, and explore creative projects as a means to relax and grow.

 - Only plant one cutting per pot.

-- Move the pots to a warm, sunny location indoors.
+- Move the pots to a warm, sunny location indoors to see the first signs of growth.

 - Add a little water when the soil seems dry.